oliver-sey/pharmacy-management-system/backend/README.md

 ### 8. **InventoryUpdate**
 Represents updates made to the inventory, such as adding or discarding medication.

+`quantity_changed_by` will be positive or negative depending on if medication was added or removed.

 | Column Name          | Data Type            |
 |----------------------|----------------------|